Back

 Interview process description:

-Applicants will be notified by email no later than 12/1 if they have received an interview.
-Those who receive interviews will be assigned a time or times during the first two weeks of January.
-Interviews are individual and will be conducted by teams from each site within NICPP.
+Applicants will be notified by email no later than 12/15 if they have received an interview.
+Those who receive interviews will schedule a time or times during the first two weeks of January.
+Interviews are individual, virtual and will be conducted by teams from each site within NICPP.
 Interview length varies from 30 minutes to two hours depending on the site.
 Each site will also connect applicants with current interns via email.
-A virtual open house will be held at each NICPP site.
+A virtual open house is available at most NICPP sites.
 Attendance is recommended but not required.

 How to obtain application info: Visit Website